 That was a whole lot of information, so here it is again in a nutshell.

-- Lipids that support cell integrity – sunflower lecithin, fatty fish, shellfish, organ meats, lean meat, eggs, caviar, cod liver oil
+- Lipids that support cell integrity such as sunflower lecithin, fatty fish, shellfish, organ meats, lean meat, eggs, caviar, cod liver oil

-- Antioxidants that assist the body in fighting inflammation and collagen breakdown – pomegranate peel powder, vitamin C and others.
+- Antioxidants that assist the body in fighting inflammation and collagen breakdown such as pomegranate peel powder, vitamin C and others

-- Supplements that serve as building blocks for hyaluronic acid, collagen and elastin – glucosamine, bone broth and gelatin
+- Supplements that serve as building blocks for hyaluronic acid, collagen and elastin such as glucosamine, bone broth and gelatin

-- Promote cell regeneration – mechanical or chemical exfoliation, particularly dry skin brushing
+- Promote cell regeneration using mechanical or chemical exfoliation, particularly dry skin brushing

-- Improve barrier function – skin nourishing oils
+- Improve barrier function with skin nourishing oils

-- Avoid underwear that restricts lymph flow – opt for underwear with lace instead of elastic or thongs
+- Avoid underwear that restricts lymph flow.
+Opt for lace instead of elastic or thongs.

 - Move more often